crusher-dev/documentation/docs/reference/sql/backup.md

 ```

 The `backup directory` can be on a local disk to the server, on a remote disk,
 or a remote filesystem.
-QuestDB will enforce that the backup are only written in
+Crusher will enforce that the backup are only written in
 a location relative to the `backup directory`.
 This is a security feature to
-disallow random file access by QuestDB.
+disallow random file access by Crusher.

 The tables will be written in a directory with today's date.
 By default, the
 format is `yyyy-MM-dd`, for example `2020-04-20`.